timothyholmes/drummerjs/README.md

 ## Building

-To compile sass, minify css, and minify JS.
+To compile sass, minify css, and minify JS into a 'dist' folder:

 ```shell
 gulp build